Labernator/Mordheim/Mordheim2024/readme.md

 ### Shots fired!
 > No more than 50% of warriors within a warband (both heroes and henchmen) may be equipped with a ranged weapon that has a range of more than 6".

 Marius: good one
+Stefan: Good one

 ### Large / Animal Henchmen
 > Henchmen with either the "Large" or the "Animal" rule can neither climb nor use ladders.

 Marius: good one
+Stefan: Good one

 ### Too many heroes to divide the spoils
 > Every warband may have at maximum 5 starting heroes.
 No more.
 It doesn't matter what the warband book says.

 Marius: goodish.
 Warbands with 6 heroes are mostly sketchy.
 Maybe we can take another hard look at them?!
+Stefan: Norse haben 6.
+Ich finde die Regel immer noch ok.

 ### Banned skills for this campaign:
 Strongman